grandmasterabhirautela/Computer-Networks/README.md

 Both models are essential for understanding network communication, with OSI providing a detailed theoretical framework and TCP/IP serving as the practical basis for most modern networks.

 ---
+VPN (Virtual Private Network) : VPN or the Virtual Private Network is a private WAN (Wide Area Network) built on the internet.
+It allows the creation of a secured tunnel (protected network) between different networks using the internet (public network).
+By using the VPN, a client can connect to the organization’s network remotely.<br>
+● Advantages of VPN :
+1. VPN is used to connect offices in different geographical locations remotely and is cheaper when compared to WAN connections.

+2. VPN is used for secure transactions and confidential data transfer between multiple offices located in different geographical locations.

+3. VPN keeps an organization’s information secured against any potential threats or intrusions by using virtualization.

+4. VPN encrypts the internet traffic and disguises the online identity.

+Types of VPN :

+● Access VPN: Access VPN is used to provide connectivity to remote mobile users and telecommuters.
+It serves as an alternative to dial-up connections or ISDN (Integrated Services Digital Network) connections.
+It is a low-cost solution and provides a wide range of connectivity.

+● Site-to-Site VPN: A Site-to-Site or Router-to-Router VPN is commonly used in large companies having branches in different locations to connect the network of one office to another in different locations.
+There are 2 sub-categories as mentioned below:

+● Intranet VPN: Intranet VPN is useful for connecting remote offices in different geographical locations using shared infrastructure (internet connectivity and servers) with the same accessibility policies as a private WAN (wide area network).

+● Extranet VPN: Extranet VPN uses shared infrastructure over an intranet, suppliers, customers, partners, and other entities and connects them using dedicated connections.

+HTTP and HTTPS :
+HTTP is the HyperText Transfer Protocol which defines the set of rules and standards on how the information can be transmitted on the World Wide Web (WWW).
+It helps the web browsers and web servers for communication.
+It is a ‘stateless protocol’ where each command is independent with respect to the previous command.
+HTTP is an application layer protocol built upon the TCP.
+It uses port 80 by default.

+HTTPS is the HyperText Transfer Protocol Secure or Secure HTTP.
+It is an advanced and secured version of HTTP.
+On top of HTTP, SSL/TLS protocol is used to provide security.
+It enables secure transactions by encrypting the communication and also helps identify network servers securely.
+It uses port 443 by default.